sherryrich/bandersnatch/README.md

 * [No newline at end of file](https://stackoverflow.com/questions/5813311/whats-the-significance-of-the-no-newline-at-end-of-file-log) - Updated code to pass validator.
 * [Indentation is not a multiple of four](https://peps.python.org/pep-0008/#indentation) - Updated code to pass validator.
 * [ModuleNotFoundError: No module named 'colorama'](https://pypi.org/project/colorama/) - Needed to install Colorama to run in terminal when testing locally.
+* Line too long - example "line too long (104 > 79 characters)".
+I refactored the code for each line to pass the PEP8 online Validator.
+* Trailing whitespace -  I removed all whitespace to pass the PEP8 online Validator.

 ## Deployment
 * The current deployment of this project was done using Gitpod.